Domestic Abuse outreach support worker

 ✨Understand the Mission

 Familiarise yourself with Birmingham and Solihull Women’s Aid's mission and values.
-Be prepared to discuss how your personal values align with their commitment to ending domestic violence and supporting women and children.
+Be prepared to discuss how your personal values align with their commitment to supporting women and children affected by domestic violence.

 ✨Show Empathy and Understanding

-Demonstrate your ability to empathise with those affected by domestic abuse.
+Demonstrate your ability to empathise with those experiencing domestic abuse.
 Share any relevant experiences or insights that showcase your understanding of the challenges faced by survivors and how you can provide support.

 ✨Highlight Relevant Experience

-Prepare to discuss any previous work or volunteer experience related to social work, counselling, or support roles.
-Be specific about your contributions and the impact you made in those positions.
+Prepare to discuss any previous work or volunteer experience related to social work, counselling, or community support.
+Be specific about your roles and how they have equipped you for this position.

 ✨Ask Thoughtful Questions

 Prepare a few insightful questions to ask during the interview.
-This shows your genuine interest in the role and helps you understand more about the team dynamics and the challenges they face in their work.
+This could include inquiries about the training provided, team dynamics, or how success is measured in the role.
+It shows your genuine interest in the position and the organisation.